acaloiaro/garbagespeak.com/content/faq.md

 Garbage speak is a community of thought leaders sharing out the latest developments in human language.

+What you see on the front page of garbage speak are real world examples of people communicating at their jobs, online, or writing to a larger audience.
+The front page consists of garbage speak-laden excepts from those communications.
+Much of what you see here comes from internal email and Slack conversations.
+It is our belief that this garbage should not remain behind walls, but made available so our fellow thought leaders can learn to speak with a deft command of inscrutable language.

 We are the value drivers of our organizations, and we are here to futureproof language against stagnation.

 We verb nouns and noun adjectives.